 ITS has implemented G Suite for Education at Luther under the name Norse Apps.
 This online productivity suite includes Luther-branded versions of Gmail, Google Calendar, Google Chat, Google Hangouts Meet, Google Docs, and Google Sites.

 This ITS Training document is meant to help point you to the training resources that are offered.
 Contact the Technology Help Desk at x1000 or [email protected] with questions.

 The core Norse Apps components are fully supported by ITS and may be accessed through a Luther URL (e.g. http://mail.luther.edu).
-They include Norse Mail, Norse Chat, Norse Calendar, Norse Docs, Norse Groups, Norse Sites, Norse Start Page, and Norse Wave.
-Additional Google services (from AdSense to YouTube and many in-between) became part of Norse Apps on January 5th, 2011.
-More information follows.
+They include Norse Mail, Norse Chat, Norse Calendar, Norse Docs, Norse Groups, Norse Sites, and Hangouts Meet.

 Gmail is Google’s email service.
-With Google Apps, mail quotas are currently greater than 25GB per user (and growing) and all accounts include built-in Google search technology to quickly navigate through all of your mail.
+With Google Apps, all accounts include built-in Google search technology to quickly navigate through all of your mail.
 Gmail also helps you manage large quantities of mail by automatically grouping related messages, so you see a whole series of related replies all at once.

 Gmail integrates instant messaging into the mail browser window, so you can see when your contacts are online and connect with them in real-time.
 Your chat conversations can be saved and searched within Gmail, just like your email conversations.

-Google Talk helps you communicate more effectively and efficiently by providing a simple and free way to speak with and exchange instant messages with your contacts.
-With Google Apps, Luther’s IM network is automatically connected to the whole Google Talk, AIM, and AOL networks, so you can instantly connect with the Luther community as well as millions of other users.
+Google Chat helps you communicate more effectively and efficiently by providing a simple and free way to speak with and exchange instant messages with your contacts.